Stress test: How stressed are you?

 SWICA – Because health is everything

 Being active pays off.
 SWICA – unlike many other health insurance companies – supports your personal commitment through a wide range of activities and offers relating to health promotion and preventive healthcare.
-Whether you're looking for mindfulness training, massage, yoga, tai chi, fitness classes, swimming lessons, breathing exercises, personal training, nutritional advice, mindfulness training, tennis or one of the other available options, you enjoy attractive contributions of up to 800 francs per year from the COMPLETA PRAEVENTA and OPTIMA supplementary insurance plans (see detailed information).
+Whether you're looking for mindfulness training, massage, yoga, tai chi, fitness classes, swimming lessons, breathing exercises, personal training, nutritional advice, mindfulness training, tennis or one of the other available options, you enjoy attractive contributions of up to 1'300 francs* per year from the COMPLETA FORTE, COMPLETA PRAEVENTA and OPTIMA supplementary insurance plans (*see detailed information).

 Incidentally, supplementary insurance always provides valuable additional benefits above and beyond those available under basic insurance.
 It can be taken out with SWICA at any time, regardless of which insurer currently provides your basic insurance.